Oklahoma

 Child custody in Oklahoma is decided under the best-interest-of-the-child standard.
 Courts may award joint custody with a detailed parenting plan or sole custody to one parent.
 See Oklahoma child custody laws for details on how courts weigh custody factors.

 Child support is calculated using Oklahoma's child support guidelines, which are income-shares worksheets based on each parent's income and the amount of parenting time.
+Estimate your payment with our Oklahoma child support calculator.
 The 90-day waiting period in cases with minor children gives the parties and court time to resolve these custody and support issues before the divorce becomes final.

 All of these issues can be resolved by written agreement between the spouses and incorporated into the final decree, which is the most efficient path when both parties can cooperate.